CadeNahama/otium-calhacks/backend/DATABASE_MANAGEMENT.md

-# 🗄️ Database Management Guide for Otium AI Agent
+# 🗄️ Database Management Guide for Ping AI Agent

 This guide shows you how to set up, manage, and view all the databases and features I just built.